Wildlander-mod/wildlander-mod.github.io/_includes/Wabbajack_Launcher.md

 {: .save}
 > ### McAfee Antivirus.
 >
-> It is known to cause a corruption in the Skyrim downgrade during installation process from wabbajack
+> It is known to cause a corruption in the Skyrim downgrade during installation process from Wabbajack
 >
 >1.
 Disable McAfee
 >1.
 Delete game-files\Stock game
 >1.
-Reinstall Wildlander from wabbajack, choosing Overwrite installation and wait for install to complete.
+Reinstall Wildlander from Wabbajack, choosing Overwrite installation and wait for install to complete.
 >1. you should now be able to launch.

 ---